Lion Air Flight 538: Investigation

 The newly elected Indonesian President Susilo Bambang Yudhoyono ordered an immediate investigation onto the cause of the crash of Flight 538 and stated that the investigation should be open to the public to prevent unwanted rumors in the aftermath of the crash.
 Minister of Transportation Hatta Rajasa stated that the Transportation Department would evaluate the Indonesian airline operations in response to the crash of Flight 538 in addition to two other similar incidents that occurred on the same day.

 The black box was subsequently found on December 1, 2004, and was transported to the Adi Sumarmo Emergency Operations Center.

 A witness to the crash claimed that lightning struck the plane during its landing phase.
 According to him, the landing light and the interior lighting were extinguished after the strike.

 Lion Air "claimed responsibility" for the crash and stated that they would pay the hospital bills of the survivors.
 However, they denied that the crash was caused by the airline's misconduct, and stated that weather was the main factor.
 According to them, Flight 538 experienced a tailwind during its landing, which explained why the plane did not stop.
 Others claimed that the brakes or the thrust reversers malfunctioned.
 The pilot did not put the throttle into flight idle, which caused the spoiler to retract, one of the reverse thrusts also was found to be faulty.

 The preliminary report was published in 2005.
 Investigators stated that the plane's braking system was not at its optimum level.
 This condition was aggravated by weather conditions during the accident.
 Investigators also identified a faulty thrust reverser as one of the causes of the crash; they subsequently issued several recommendations to Lion Air.

-Lion Air continues to use the flight number 538, but only on Jakarta-Solo route, primarily operated by a Boeing 737-800 or Boeing 737-900ER.
+Lion Air continues to use the flight number 538, but only on the Jakarta-Solo route, primarily operated by a Boeing 737-800 or Boeing 737-900ER.